susom/redcap-em-giftcard-reward/README.md

 from the configuration file.
 The configuration file can specify a gift card denomination to give for each timepoint and gift cards can be filtered by brand.
 The brand filter is performed by creating a radio button in the study project to hold the brands available for distribution.
 The description of each radio selection must match the brand entered in the library project.
-Using a radio button will hopefully cutdown on input errors.
-The denomination amount entered should only include the dollar amount and not the dollar sign.
+Using a radio button will hopefully reduce input errors.
+The denomination amount entered should only include the dollar amount and not the dollar sign (20 and not $20.00).

 A few other items of information are also saved in the library project when a reward is distributed, such as, the name of the reward (which is saved in the study project configuration), and the record in the study project that is